 It is also important to discuss what potential attendees can expect from you.
 Are you going to be presenting in a certain conference room?
 Will you have demonstrations at your booth?
 Are you going to do a raffle during the event?
 What trade show or event giveaways will be on-hand for everyone that visits your space?
 The more your target audience knows where to find you and why they should come to see you, the more leads you will receive.

 Don’t Be a WallFlower: Events that host hundreds of people are always a great opportunity to make your voice heard.
 If there are opportunities to speak, do so.
 That can be in the form of a seminar where you provide a topic that aligns with your industry to establish your company as an “expert” in the field, a sponsorship lunch (typically companies that sponsor meals are provided with an opportunity to share information about the company), or, if it’s a company event, a brief introduction speech welcoming guests and explaining the purpose of the event.
 Every opportunity to speak with attendees is an opportunity to provide either your business card or a quality promotional product that will leave a lasting impression.
-What?
+Did you ever notice how bakers are clever in promoting their bakery product items?
+They attach their bakery business cards along with custom bakery boxes that include their brand logo and contact details so that everyone in the party is aware of that bakery.
+Now what?
 Did you think you had to stay in your space and wait for people to come to you?